mapew/ai_api_test/instruct.md

 deviation report include, detail of item (also hold number), Reason for the Deviation, Justification for release or Use as Is, Other Instructions. send the report information to call func write_a_deviation_report(detail of item (also hold number),Reason for the Deviation,Justification for release or Use as Is, Other Instructions)

-vocabulary use in organization
-TOA meaning Taste, Odour, Appearance

 important Add more text to report

 error message from system: if you get {"add_to_system_response": {"result": "Error inserting data: no such table: Hold"}} please inform user that you can not access database table "Hold" ask user to update database and if user say it updated. retry it.